Soy Protein

 Equivalent to whey for muscle and strength gains

-Messina 2018 meta-analysis (PMID 29722584, 9 RCTs, n=266) found NO difference between soy and whey protein supplementation for strength gains (bench press p=0.90, squat p=0.64) or lean body mass gains (p=0.96) when paired with resistance training.
+A meta-analysis found NO difference between soy and whey protein supplementation for strength gains (bench press, squat) or lean body mass gains when paired with resistance training.
 Despite acute MPS being higher with whey, long-term outcomes converge — the protein source matters less than total daily protein adequacy.

 LDL cholesterol reduction (FDA-recognized heart health claim)